manishmh/Project-folder-layout/README.md

 # Project-folder-layout

+## This programme currently works on linux devices only.

 This programme let's you run command anywhere in your local system to create layout of folder and files<br/> of your project with boiler plate of respective of languages. <br/>
 <br/>
 **Java,  C++,  C,  Html,  CSS,  Python**<br/>